Ferroxius/LBOE/README.md

 - Project Clarity providing a baseline improvement
 - Skyland AIO dealing with most environmental improvements alongside smaller accompanying mods
 - RAID Weathers and Ambiance dealing with all matters weather and lighting
-- Tempered Skins and other selected mods improving the general appearance of NPCs and the Player
+- Nordic Faces and other selected mods improving the general appearance of NPCs and the Player
 - Postprocessing improvements from the Community Shaders

 **Gameplay**